datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 *** =hint

-Use `git diff branch..branch` to list the differences.
+Use `git diff branch..branch` to find the differences.

 *** =pre_exercise_code
 ```{shell}